DataDog/integrations-core/mongo/README.md

 1. Configure one Agent for each member of each shard.
 2. Configure one Agent for each member of the config servers.
 3. Configure one extra Agent to connect to the cluster through a mongos proxy.
 This mongos can be a new one dedicated to monitoring purposes or an existing one.

+Note: Monitoring of arbiter nodes is not supported remotely as mentioned in [MongoDB documentation][18].
+Yet, any status change of an arbiter node is reported by the agent connected to the primary.
 <!-- xxz tab xxx -->